 The college upholds the values of educational relevance, transparency, social accountability, gender sensitivity, equity, community participation and empowerment.
 In line with this, the college works in partnership with training, research, industry and extension/service institutions locally, nationally and internationally.

-JUCAVM comprises of six departments in the fields of agriculture namely, Horticulture and Plant Sciences, Animal Sciences, Natural Resource Management, Agricultural Economics and Agri-business and Value Chain Management, Rural development and Agricultural Extension, Post-Harvest Management , and School of Veterinary Medicine.
+JUCAVM comprises of six departments in the fields of agriculture namely, Horticulture and Plant Sciences, Animal Sciences, Natural Resource Management, Agricultural Economics and Agri-business and Value Chain Management, Rural Development and Agricultural Extension, Post-Harvest Management , and School of Veterinary Medicine.

 The six different departments and the single school under the college offer a wide variety of training programs both at undergraduate and postgraduate levels.
 These training programs are offered both in regular and continuing and distance education programs.
 The regular programs are conducted in the campus of the college, whereas the continuing and distance education programs have different forms of delivery including summer/winter programs, in-service, weekend, distance and on-location programs.